 A vegan diet is not synonymous with health.
 Nor is the vegan movement only about food and eating healthy.
 But with a little effort, keeping animals off your plate can help you reach your fittest self.

 To know how to improve your health though, you need to first know your starting point.
 Through this blog, I want to help you understand your current health status and heal your body.
+I also encourage you to take 30 day vegan challenge and see the results yourself.

 As a vegan it should be your moral obligation to be in the healthiest shape you can so that the world look at you as the fittest role model.